ben-manes/gradle-versions-plugin/README.md

 ### v0.61.0

-In the next release, the report is held to the bounds written in the build without a rule written for it, and a coordinate with one declared version and different latest versions across the aggregated projects is shown on one entry per latest version, where the entries were merged into the newest of them
+In the next release, a candidate whose version names a pre-release is withheld unless the version the build declares names one too, the report is held to the bounds written in the build without a rule written for it, and a coordinate with one declared version and different latest versions across the aggregated projects is shown on one entry per latest version, where the entries were merged into the newest of them before:
-before:

 > [!IMPORTANT]
+> - A dependency whose only newer version is a pre-release now reports as up to
+>   date, where the report included that version before.
+Set
+>   `rejectPreReleaseVersions = false` to include pre-releases again, or pass
+>   `--no-reject-pre-release-versions` for a single run (see [Filtering unstable
+>   versions](#filtering-unstable-versions)).
 > - A candidate outside a `strictly` or `reject` bound written in the build,
 >   outside a dynamic version declared on the buildscript classpath, or outside
 >   the version fixed by a consumed platform, is left out of the report, where